Why Sign up for ISP Feedback Loops

 After your feedback loop request is accepted, you will be notified when a recipient complains about your email.
 You will receive an email message saying something like “a spam complaint was registered for the IP address xxx.xxx.xxx.xxx”.
 Your original email message will be attached to that notification email.

-Even if your list is 100% opt-in and verified, don’t be surprised to discover a steady stream of spam complaints recorded by feedback loops.
+Eve n if your list is 100% opt-in and verified, don’t be surprised to discover a steady stream of spam complaints recorded by feedback loops.
 Some people don’t trust unsubscribe links and consider a spam complaint as the most effective way to stop receiving emails from you.

 Why are feedback loops important?
 For two main reasons:

-- As you already understand they contribute to the list hygiene.
+- They contribute to the list hygiene.
 Although you need to manually find the recipients’ email address and delete it from your list, it’s a must for reputable email marketers.
 It’s a common sense.
 If someone thinks your email is spam, why email them more?
 Feedback loops help you reveal unhappy subscribers, improve your email deliverability and decrease your spam complaint rate.
 You know most ISPs have complaint rate thresholds (but they don’t usually disclose these thresholds) above which your emails may be filtered or blocked.
 Therefore, it’s important to watch over your complaint rate and keep it as low as possible.